jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to Canary Wharf
 ----------------------------------
-* CR2 changing to SUR-WAT at SUR changing to Jubilee at WAT in 48-53m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 48-53m at 4tph
 * CR2 changing to CR1 at TCR in 50-52m at 4tph (+1m)
 * CR2 changing to WIM-WAT at WIM changing to Jubilee at WAT in 51-57m at 4tph (+4m)